Discover global hiring strategies from leading recruitment platforms

 With 27 million people scattered across the country and a growing GDP of USD 1.8 trillion, Norway is a lucrative location for setting up a company.
 The massive population and rising economy can help you target the desired audience and expand your business.
 The economy of Norway is a combination of a free market and government intervention.
 So, the nation maintains a wonderful balance and welcomes more startups to promote economic growth.

 According to the report of Ease of Doing Business 2020, Norway bags the sixth position.
 Besides, the Norwegian government and authorities consider foreign investors equivalent to domestic ones.
 This is because their primary purpose is to make the economy of this Scandinavian country thrive and reach the zenith.
-However, entering the Norwegian market needs some knowledge about company registration in Norway, as provided below.
+However, foreign businesses face challenges such as high living costs and strict labor laws, which require careful planning and local partnerships to navigate effectively.
+Entering the Norwegian market needs some knowledge about company registration in Norway, as provided below.

 Benefits of Starting a Business in Norway